 Keeping children safe around dogs

 Dogs and children communicate very differently, but they can be great friends and help children develop kindness and a sense of responsibility.
-Just remember the six golden rules for keeping children safe and your dogs happy.
+Just remember our six golden rules for keeping your children safe and your dogs happy.

 Never leave your child alone in the same room as a dog, even your own.